mhogrefe/malachite/docs/mapping/mpfr-floats.md

 ## [Integer and Remainder Related Functions](https://www.mpfr.org/mpfr-current/mpfr.html#Integer-and-Remainder-Related-Functions) {#integer-and-remainder-related-functions}

-Rounding a `Float` to an integral `Float` is now covered by the `round_to_integer` family;
-the fractional-part functions and the floating-point remainders remain gaps, expected to fill as families.
+Rounding a `Float` to an integral `Float`, and taking its fractional part, are covered by the `round_to_integer` and `fractional_part` families; the floating-point remainders remain the section's gap, expected to fill as one family.

 | | MPFR | Malachite |
 | :---: | --- | --- |